Double descent: When do neural quantum states generalize?

 Given a specific construction of a training and test set, we proceed to train the NQS on $\mathcal{D}_\mathrm{Train}$ to learn the mapping from spin configurations to wavefunction amplitudes.
 Specifically, since we consider ground states with non-negative, real-valued wavefunction amplitudes (see below), we minimize a loss function inspired by the Hellinger distance~\cite{Hellinger+1909+210+271,JeffreysHarold1946AIFf}:

 Note that $\psi_\theta(\vec{\sigma})$ is the unnormalized amplitude of the learned wavefunction.
 We probe for double descent by assessing the generalization ability of the trained NQS as a function of total number of network parameters using the test loss, i.e., $\mathcal{L}_\mathcal{H}$ evaluated on $\mathcal{D}_\mathrm{Test}$.
-Throughout this work, we use a three-layer feed-forward neural network as our NQS architecture, and control the total number of parameters by varying the width of the intermediate layers (see \cite{supplement} for more details on the architecture and training).
+Throughout this work, we use a three-layer feed-forward neural network as our NQS architecture, and control the total number of parameters by varying the width of the intermediate layers.
+We fixed the depth of our NQS because we observed that deeper networks did not provide significant performance gains and were more sensitive to hyperparameter choices.
+See \cref{app:Hellinger}, \cref{app:architecture}, and \cref{app:optimization} for more details about our loss function, architecture, and training, respectively.

 We perform the described experiments on the paradigmatic one-dimensional transverse-field Ising model (TFIM) with periodic boundary conditions.
-This Hamilton is well-understood and is one of the standard benchmarks for NQS methods:
+This Hamiltonian is exactly solvable, and therefore well-understood, and it is one of the standard benchmarks for NQS methods:

 The field strength $h$ controls a phase transition from a ferromagnet to a paramagnet with algebraically decaying correlations at the critical point $h=1$.
 The ground state of the TFIM has real and non-negative amplitudes, which makes it a favorable test case for NQS, as no complex parameters are required to represent it.
-In the following, we focus on $h=1$ and $N=12$.
-Similar behavior is observed for other values of $h$, namely $h=5$ as shown in \cite{supplement}.
-Further experiments on $N=16$ confirm the qualitative observations found at $N=12$~\cite{supplement}.